AP Degree // Study in English

-Teaching takes place in classes comprising between 25 and 35 students, providing excellent opportunities for a social life with your fellow students.
-You will experience teaching approaches that emphasise theory as well as practice.
+Teaching takes place in classes comprising between 25 and 35 students, giving you an excellent opportunity to enjoy a great social life with your fellow students.
+You will experience teaching approaches emphasizing theory as well as practice.

-Some of the project tasks, and the final project in particular, are independent tasks, carried out on the basis of the theory that you have learned.
+Some of the project tasks, and the final project in particular, are independent tasks which you carry out on the basis of the theory that you have learned.
 The projects should be based on specific cases from businesses, insofar as this is possible.
 You will be given good advice and constructive criticism along the way.

 Read more about going abroad.

 To be accepted to the programme, you must have an education equivalent to a Danish upper secondary education, or relevant vocational education is required.
-English and mathematics must be included.
+English and Maths must be included.

 For more information about non-Danish entry qualifications, please visit the website of the Danish Ministry of Higher Education and Science.